-Gray wolves are social creatures and travel in packs as well as hunt together.
-They take turns to chase prey to exhaustion before then finally killing it.
+Gray wolves are social creatures who travel in packs and hunt together.
+They take turns chasing prey to exhaustion before then finally killing it.

-A single wolf is capable of consuming up to 20 pounds of flesh in one feeding.
-This mammal has an exceptional sense of smell and hearing.
+A single wolf can consume up to 20 pounds of flesh in one feeding.
+This mammal has a fantastic sense of smell and hearing.
 They pick up the scent of prey and then stalk it.
 When the right moment comes, the pack will pursue the victim, making the kill.

 Gray wolves can run at fast speeds to catch prey.
-A wolf can run at speeds of up to 35 miles in an hour.
-They have powerful limbs and claws to hold down prey.
+A wolf can run up to 35 miles in an hour.
+They have powerful limbs and claws to hold down the game.
 Wolves take down animals by latching onto the rump area.

 The gray wolf also feeds on rodents, rabbits, beavers, and many other small mammals.

 Polar bears are one of the most adaptable animals, considering the extreme conditions in which they live.
 They have specific physical characteristics to search and hunt for food in the arctic snow and ice.

 Polar bears are avid carnivores, with their primary food consisting of seals.
-Ringed and bearded seals make up most of the polar bear diet.
+Ringed and bearded seals make up most of the opposite bear’s diet.

 Polar bears are equipped with a unique sense of smell and sight.
-They can easily locate a seals breathing hole even if it is one kilometer away.
+They can quickly locate a seal’s breathing hole even if it is one kilometer away.

 After locating a potential meal, the bear walks stealthily towards the hole and lies in waiting.
 This can take up to several hours.
-At some point, the seal will breach the water in that particular ice hole.
+The seal will sometimes breach the water in that particular ice hole.
 The bear will smell the seal’s breath and spontaneously launch an attack.
 They use their sharp claws to drag out the seal and bite into the skull to kill it.

 Polar bears hunt seals, which are also resting on top of the ice.
 If they smell a seal nearby, they will stalk them, suddenly rushing forward to attack.

-Besides seals, polar bears also eat beluga whales, walruses, aquatic birds, reindeer, rodents, and caribous.
+Besides seals, polar bears eat beluga whales, walruses, aquatic birds, reindeer, rodents, and caribous.
 Polar bears will also scavenge on carcasses that they find.